 I grew up in Lyon, France, a European hub of culture and the arts, still running on the fumes of Christendom.
-My father (Francis Foucachon) was a church planter and minister of the Gospel (PCA TE), and so I grew up on the front lines of missionary work.
+My father (Francis Foucachon) was a church planter and minister of the Gospel (PCA TE), and I grew up on the front lines of missionary work.
 Our family moved to Moscow, Idaho in 2005 when I started attending New Saint Andrews College.
 I graduated with a BA in Liberal Arts and Culture in 2010, and put that education to use in various media ventures and entrepreneurial endeavors.

 In 2011 I founded Roman Roads Press with the desire to publish classical Christian curriculum that was designed with the 21st century learner and homeschooler in mind.
 Our flagship product is the four-year Old Western Culture great books curriculum, produced with Wes Callihan and several other classical educators.

-In 2016 I founded Digressio Magazine, the magazine and catalog of Roman Roads Press, whose mission was to encourage parents and teachers as they educate their children.
+In 2016 I founded Digressio Magazine, the magazine of Roman Roads Press, whose mission was to encourage parents and teachers as they educate their children.
 We since added a quarterly newspaper version of the magazine, Digressio Express, and a podcast.

 In 2019 I founded Kepler Education, a consortium of independent educators and online platform with the goal of empowering families by liberating teachers.

 All of these endeavors have one common goal: to equip parents to give their children a Christian, classical education.
 To “inherit the Humanities” for themselves and their children.

 Above all these endeavors, the most important was founded on June 14th, 2008, when I married my wife Lydia.
 We have 5 children (four boys and one girl), with number six on the way, and live on 5 acres north of Moscow, Idaho.
-That is where the really potent culture-shaping work is happening, as we raise these 5 eternal souls.
+That is where the really potent culture-shaping work is happening, as we raise these 6 eternal souls.